Growing Oil Palms (Palm Oil) Guide:

 - Oil palm crop is perennial and can yield the crop for 5 to 35 yrs.

-- Oil palm is a intensive co-friendly crop and requires less labour when compared to other oil seed crops.
+- Oil palm is an intensive eco-friendly crop and requires less labor when compared to other oilseed crops.

 - Oil palm crop is hardy in nature and has low pest and disease incidence.

-- Palm growers can add some extra income by going for Inter cropping in pre-bearing period.
+- Palm growers can add some extra income by going for Intercropping in the pre-bearing period.

 - There is no risk of theft of bunches of the crop.

-- This crop provides employment potential to local population.
+- This crop provides employment potential to the local population.